About first meetings with disability professionals

 Preparing for first meetings with disability professionals

-Some preparation will help you get the most out of your first meetings with disability professionals.
-Here are some things you can do to get ready:
+Preparation will help you get the most out of your first meetings with disability professionals.
+Here are things you can do to get ready:

 - When you call to make an appointment, find out what the meeting will involve.
 Will it be about the service generally or something more specific?
 Also ask about what the professional does.